 Be an intern at Stafford Motor Speedway this season!
 Augment your studies, learn about live television production, live event planning, and be part of a great team of dedicated “in the field” creative professionals.

 Stafford Motor Speedway offers several internships each spring, summer, and into the fall.
-The racing season officially begins April 22nd and ends on October 2nd, and we look for interns interested to fill in as much time in during these dates.
+The racing season officially begins April 24th and ends on October 1st, and we are looking for interns interested to fill in as much time during these dates.

 Here is a short list of interns who have used their experience at Stafford Motor Speedway as a springboard to a career in media:

 - Mike Joy – Fox Sports – “Stafford was a very important step in my career.
 Few sports facilities have such a wide variety of PR opportunities, new and varied marketing concepts, compelling stories and an imperative to develop new fans.
 You’ll be challenged, but also given great opportunity to create and innovate.”

 - Jack Arute, Jr. – Sirius XM – “I tell everyone that expresses an interest in motorsports broadcasting that the path starts at a local short track.
 In my case, my time in Stafford’s Announce booth laid the foundation for an entire career.”